The64thGamer/cheeseepedia/content/013iu1p3ho9yi8r5/content.md

 ### ShowBiz's Fabulous Fall Festival

-The tape was exclusively part of {{< wiki-link "ShowBiz's Fabulous Fall Festival (Event)" "ShowBiz's Fabulous Fall Festival" >}} as the 'New Stage Shows' portion of the event.
-The tape would play every Friday, Saturday, and Sunday, with {{< wiki-link "Fatz Showtape (Uncle Klunk Install 2 Stg)" "Fatz Showtape" >}}
-playing on Mondays, {{< wiki-link "Country Night" "Country Night" >}} playing on Tuesdays and Thursdays, and
-{{< wiki-link "Crazy Colander Head Night" "Crazy Colander Head Night" >}} playing on Wednesdays.
+The tape was exclusively part of [ShowBiz's Fabulous Fall Festival (Event)] as the 'New Stage Shows' portion of the event.
+The tape would play every Friday, Saturday, and Sunday, with [Fatz Showtape (Uncle Klunk Install 2 Stg)] playing on Mondays, [Country Night] playing on Tuesdays and Thursdays, and [Crazy Colander Head Night] playing on Wednesdays.
-After this, the store would move onto playing {{< wiki-link "Christmas 1983" "Christmas 1983" >}}, meaning Beatles White Album never played for a continuous amount of time like all other showtape releases, and was playing alongside previously released shows.
+After this, the store would move onto playing [Christmas 1983], meaning Beatles White Album never played for a continuous amount of time like all other showtape releases, and was playing alongside previously released shows.